Orange-OpenSource/hurl/docs/asserting-response.md

 ### Header assert

 Check the value of a received HTTP response header.
 Header assert consists of the keyword `header` followed by the value of the header, a predicate function and a predicate value.
+Like [headers implicit asserts], the check is case-insensitive for the name: comparing a `Content-Type` header is equivalent to a `content-type` one.

 ```hurl
 GET https://example.org
 HTTP 302
 [Asserts]
 header "Location" contains "www.example.net"